stevecochrane/tailwindcss-logical/README.md

 ## Browser Compatibility

 CSS Logical Properties and Values is a fairly new (and still evolving) specification, so browser support varies.
-None of the logical properties and values are currently supported in Internet Explorer 11 or Edge (including Edge Chromium as of February 2020), and some, such as Flow-relative Offsets, are currently only supported in Firefox.
+None of the logical properties and values are supported in Internet Explorer 11, and some, such as Flow-relative Offsets and Corner Rounding, are currently only supported in Firefox and Chrome as of March 2021.

 If some utilities don't seem to work correctly, be sure to check [Can I use...](https://caniuse.com/) to see if that property or value is supported by your browser.
 Relevant Can I use... links for each set of utilities are included in